platformio/platformio-docs/core/userguide/pkg/cmd_update.rst

 Description
 -----------

-Update the project dependencies or custom packages from the |PIOREGISTRY| or external sources.
+Update the project dependencies, custom packages from the |PIOREGISTRY|, or external sources.

 If no custom packages (``--library``, ``--platform``, or ``--tool``) are